puhw-dev/Sensors/README.md

 ### Running

-In order to examples type in console
+In order to run examples type in console
 ```bash
 bash run-system-load.sh
 or